Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 simulation
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-07.png" alt="A screenshot of how the interactive simulation would look like if you ran this code in a Notebook.
-There are interactive elements and buttons to start or stop the simulation, switch the reinforcement on or off, to control how many agents are initialized at the beginning and also a real-time visualizations of a 10-by-10-grid with colored dots representing the amount of agents in a cell (and their 'famousness' marked by their changing color and size) on the left and a histogram of the letters received on the right." caption="Figure 7.
-An image of an interactive interface for the simulation with multiple real-time visualizations" %}
+{% include figure.html filename="en-or-agent-based-model-communication-networks-07.png" alt="A screenshot the interactive simulation in a Notebook.
+There are interactive elements and buttons to start or stop the simulation, switch the reinforcement on or off, to control how many agents are initialized at the beginning.
+A 10-by-10-grid shows the number of agents in each cell, represented by dots which vary in color and size.
+There is also a histogram of letters received." caption="Figure 7.
+Interactive interface for the simulation with multiple real-time visualizations." %}

-What difference do you observe in the visualization, when switching between reinforce True or False?
+What difference do you observe in the visualization when switching between `reinforce` True or False?

 > _Bonus question 6_:
 How could you use reinforcement for the movement process?
-This would make more "famous" senders more likely to be the target of a movement process.
+You could make more 'famous' senders more likely to be the target of a movement process.

-## Part 3: A Summary, Open Questions and Next Steps
+## Part 3: Summary, Open Questions and Next Steps

-Now we have a relatively basic model for the process we wanted to depict, the exchange of letters during the time of the Republic of Letters.
+Now, we have a relatively basic model to depict the exchange of letters during the time of the Republic of Letters.
 Our model has the following features:

-1. A grid-like space, the cells of which are occupied by Agents,
+1. A grid-like space, the cells of which are occupied by agents
-2. Agents that can send each other letters,
+2. Agents can send each other letters
-3. Agents that move about in space.
+3. Agents can move about in space

-As well as those bonus features:
+It also has these bonus features:

-4. Agents can send letters to others more than one cell away,
+4. Agents can send letters to others more than one cell away
-5. A letter ledger, akin to an edge-list of a network,
+5. A letter ledger, akin to an edge-list of a network
-6. Agents moving purposefully in the direction of more 'famous' Agents, i.e., those who receive a lot of letters.
+6. Agents can move purposefully in the direction of more 'famous' agents, i.e. those who receive a lot of letters

-Of course, this model is still quite a distance away from being a plausible model of the Republic of Letters, but it has some of the most important base features you would expect from such a model.
+Of course, this model is still quite a distance away from being a plausible model of the Republic of Letters, but it has some of the most important base features.

-Now the question remains how you could go on with this model, but also how to go on with Agent-Based Modeling in general!
+The question remains: how could you keep improving this model – and how could you keep working with Agent-Based Modeling in general?

-### 3.1 Suggestions for extending the model
+### 3.1 Suggestions for Extending the Model

-You already may have come up with your own ideas for extending the model, but we want to give you at least some inspiration for further extensions.
-Importantly, we want to suggest to you some features that have strong connections to the historical subject matter and which raise some interesting modelling challenges:
+You may have your own ideas for extending the model, but we want to provide some inspiration for further improvements.
+Importantly, we want to suggest to you some features that are strongly connected to the historical subject matter, and which raise some interesting modeling challenges:

-1. Implement a way for agents to "die" and new agents to be "born" during the simulation.
-In the real world, not only did some letter writers actually die at some point, but they also might have phases of different intensity of letter writing activity.
+1. Implement a way for agents to 'die' and new agents to be 'born' during the simulation.
+In the real world, not only did some letter writers actually die at some point, but they also might have experienced different phases of letter-writing intensity.
-2. Think of a representation of the knowledge that is exchanged and how this should influence the other parts of the model.
+2. Consider how you might representat the knowledge that is exchanged, and how this should influence the other parts of the model.
 In the end, one of the most interesting aspects about the Republic of Letters is that it likely had a transformative impact on scientific activity in Europe.
-Try to envisage how this aspect could be introduced in and analyzed with this model.
+Try to envisage how this aspect could be analyzed with this model.
 3. Implement an actual geographic space, rather than a grid.
-Space has some important repercussions on movement and letter sending dynamics.
-Also, the Republic of Letters mainly featured people in the Low Countries and Northern Italy.
-Think about what geographical aspects of the Republic of Letters should be present in the model and how to implement them.
-To do this, maybe take a look at [mesa-geo](https://github.com/projectmesa/mesa-geo), a GIS (Geoinformation System) extension to the `mesa` package.
+Space has important repercussions on movement and letter-sending dynamics.
+Also, the Republic of Letters mainly featured people in the [Low Countries](https://en.wikipedia.org/wiki/Low_Countries) and Northern Italy.
+Think about which geographical aspects of the Republic of Letters should be present in the model, and how to implement them.
+To do this, maybe take a look at [mesa-geo](https://github.com/projectmesa/mesa-geo), a GIS (Geoinformation System) extension of the `mesa` package.

-For more inspiration, you might also want to look at [our own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!
+For more inspiration, you might also want to look at [the authors' own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!

 ### 3.2 Further Steps and Resources

-At this point, we are finished with the tutorial, but there is a lot more to learn not only about the technical side of things, but also the unique quirks as well as best practices of Agent-Based Modeling methodology.
+There is a lot more to learn, not only on the technical side of things, but also about the unique quirks and best practices of Agent-Based Modeling.

-For any technical questions, we suggest you head over to [the documentation of mesa](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
-You can also head to youtube [for a video tutorial](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn) similar to the official `mesa` tutorials.
+For any technical questions, we suggest you head over to [`mesa`'s documentation](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
+You can also head to YouTube [for these comprehensive video tutorials](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn).

-We also want to at least mention some of the key methodological aspects we cannot cover here.

-First of all, there is the aspect of documentation and publishing of Agent-Based Models.
-There is a still developing, but already quite established method of formally documenting the complex beasts those models are, which is called ODD ('Overview, Design Concepts, Details').[^25] This is a document that lists all the features and design intentions of your model, with the explicit aim that others should be able to replicate a version of your model just from the ODD.
-Writing up an ODD can also help you understand your goals as well as possible gaps in your model, too!
+We also want to touch on a key methodological aspect we cannot cover here, which is documenting and publishing Agent-Based Models.
+There exists a developing – but already well established – method of formally documenting these complex beasts: 'Overview, Design Concepts, Details' (ODD).[^25] An ODD is a document in which you describe all your model's features and design intentions, with the explicit aim that this information should be sufficent for others to replicate a version of your model.
+Writing an ODD can also help you better understand your own goals, as well as discover possible gaps in your model, too!

-Many models are published on [the website CoMSES](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
-We recommend you to give their model library a browse, but also to publish your own models' code and ODD there.
-While it is not a platform geared towards historians (such a platform sadly does not exist, yet) it is a great place that encourages reproducibility, reusability and even gives the opportunity for peer review if desired.
+Many models are published on [the CoMSES website](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
+We recommend you give their model library a browse, as well as publish your own model's code and ODD there.
+While it is not a platform geared towards historians (such a platform sadly does not exist yet) it is a great space that encourages reproducibility, reusability and even provides the opportunity for peer review, if desired.
 Many models are published in early, unfinished states to gather feedback.
-Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a non-peer review venue such as this.
-This strong tradition of collaboration and iterative, experimentative work can be a great asset to your own modeling.
+Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a venue such as this.
+This strong tradition of collaborative, experimentative and iterative work can be a great asset to your own modeling.

 ### 3.3 Final Remarks

-Agent-Based Modeling for historians is still in an early phase.
-There is still a small - albeit growing! - number of people who apply simulation methods to historical research questions and there are many open questions left regarding the methods' implications and prerequisites for historical inquiry.
+Agent-Based Modeling for historians is still in its early phase, but there is a growing number of people who apply simulation methods to historical research questions.
+There are many open questions left regarding the methods' implications and prerequisites for historical inquiry!

-The methodological criticism, which is so important for today's Digital History, is still just unfolding, but this also leaves much room for exciting discussion and discoveries.
+The methodological criticism, which is so important for today's digital history, is still just unfolding, but this also leaves much room for exciting discussion and discoveries.

 Do not hesitate to get in touch with us if you want to be part of this discussion and if you want to help us build a community of practice around historical simulation methods!